philwhiles/frettler/README.md

 ## Arguments
 Frettler has two ways of viewing scales/modes and chords.
 The first is the horizontal view of a fretboard, which tries to show the notes in position on strings.
 The second view is the vertical view which looks more like the classic chord diagram you see widely.
-The notes in the vertical view are shown in the middle of each frets box, rather than on a string.
 Each view can be used to display a scale or arpeggio, in which case both default to showing the first 12 frets.

 Frettlers first argument can either be an instrument, in which case the following commands must follow the instrument conventions below, or it can be one of its secondary, ancilliary, arguments, such as 'patterns' or 'lookup', each of which have expectations for the subsequent arguments and options.